leap71/PicoGK/Documentation/Compiling_PicoGKRuntime.md

 After you have done this, you can move onto compiling the PicoGK Runtime.

-## Preparing the PicoGK Runtime Build Environment
+## Preparing the PicoGKRuntime build environment

 Start the CMake GUI client and specify the path to the PicoGKRuntime repository in **"Where is the source code"**.